Observation wheel on Worthing seafront

 How do I buy tickets?

-Tickets are available online in advance, or directly at the attraction - just turn up and ride.
+Tickets are available online in advance, or on the day at the attraction - just turn up and ride.

 Back to top